vjovanov/actormig/actor-migration.md

 In Scala linked actors terminate if one of the linked parties terminates abnormally.
 If termination is tracked explicitly (by `self.trapExit`) the actor receives the termination reason from the failed actor.
 This functionality can not be migrated to Akka with the AMK.
 The AMK allows migration only for the
 [Akka monitoring](http://doc.akka.io/docs/akka/2.0.3/general/supervision.html#What_Lifecycle_Monitoring_Means)
 mechanism.
 Monitoring is different than linking because it is unidirectional and the termination reason is now known.
-If monitoring support is not enough to migrate the user code there are two possible
+If monitoring support is not enough to migrate the user code there are two possible workarounds:
-workarounds:
-    * One can disable the linking functionality, migrate the rest of the system to Akka, and then reintroduce linking on the Akka back-end
+    * One can disable the linking functionality, migrate the rest of the system to Akka, and then reintroduce linking on the Akka back-end in Step 4
     * One can make all actor failures explicit and send user defined messages for each type of failure in the actor.
 For example, catch errors explicitly and notify the master about the failure by sending a message containing the type of failure.